-- 1) Provide instruction in knowledge and skills that lay a foundation for theological reflection on the practice of ministry; - Create opportunities for personal and critical reflection on religion within a communal setting; - 3) Promote an increase in the knowledge and love of God and neighbor; - 4) Offer opportunities for ecumenical and cross-cultural dialogue.
+- 1) Provide instruction in knowledge and skills that lay a foundation for theological reflection on the practice of ministry. - 2) Create opportunities for personal and critical reflection on religion within a communal setting. - 3) Promote an increase in the knowledge and love of God and neighbor. - 4) Offer opportunities for ecumenical and cross-cultural dialogue.

-The M.A.R. degree program offers three tracks which include: Lay Professional, Deacon Candidacy in the United Methodist Church and Academic Studies.
+The M.A.R. degree program offers three tracks which include: Lay Professional, Deacon Candidacy in the United Methodist Church, and Academic Studies.
+In addition to the specific criteria for admission into a seminary academic program, admission to the academic track of the M.A.R. requires an interview with the M.A.R. subcommittee and the submission of a research paper.